cathydutton/cathydutton.github.io/_posts/2015-04-15-surviving-css.md

 }
 ```

 The key benefit of this is keeping specificity low and the number of selectors down.
-More information on this approach to grid layouts can be found <a href="http://www.cathydutton.co.uk/maze-re-factored" target="_blank">here</a>.
+More information on this approach to grid layouts can be found [here]: http://www.cathydutton.co.uk/maze-re-factored.

 <h3 class="heading">Use structural classes</h3>